X4l1b1/amy-compiler/README.md

 ### Amy-Compiler

-Final phase of the _Amy-Compiler_ project in the scope of **Computer Language Processing** which consisted of extending the compiler to include _while_ loops and mutable variables.
+Final phase of the _Amy-Compiler_ project in the scope of the course **Computer Language Processing** from _V.
+Kunčak_ at EPFL which consisted of extending the compiler to include _while_ loops and mutable variables.

 ### Examples